cooklang/spec/proposals/0016-shopping-list-format.md

 - Children must be indented exactly one level deeper than their parent.
 - An ingredient at the top level (indent 0) is a free-hand item not associated with any recipe.

+### Check semantics

+The `.shopping-checked` file is an append-only log.
+Applications append `+ name` when the user checks an ingredient and `- name` when the user unchecks it.
+The file is never edited in-place except during compaction.

+An ingredient's checked state is determined by its **last entry** in the log.
+If an ingredient has no entry, it is unchecked.

+### Compaction

+Compaction rebuilds the `.shopping-checked` file to its minimal form.
+A conforming compactor must:

+1. **Replay** the log top-to-bottom, determining the final state for each ingredient (last entry wins)
+2. **Reconcile** against the current `.shopping-list` — drop any entries for ingredients that no longer appear in the shopping list
+3. **Rewrite** the file with one `+ name` line per checked ingredient (unchecked ingredients are simply omitted)

+After compaction the file contains only `+` entries.
+Compaction is **idempotent**: compacting an already-compacted file produces the same file.

+The spec defines the semantics; when to compact is left to applications.

+### File naming and visibility

+Both files live in the same directory.
+The full filenames are `.shopping-list` and `.shopping-checked` — there is exactly one shopping list per directory.

+On Unix-like systems these files are hidden by convention (dot-prefix).
+On Windows, applications should set the hidden file attribute to keep them out of normal directory listings.

 ### Multiplier